"Digital justice provides spaces through which people can investigate community problems, generate solutions, create media and organize together."

 Monday, May 9, 2022 (11:59 p.m.
 ET)

 Deadline for receipt of completed applications

 Click here to access the online application

 Notification of awards and incubation period begins

-Evaluation for the Community Research Incubator will have three main components: 1) a systematic method for monitoring progress toward specific collectively identified goals, 2) a logic model that outlines relationships between interventions and outcomes, and 3) two sets of continuous feedback loops that will happen both during and after incubation periods.
+RCRC will also track and monitor the incubator for long term evaluation and impact assessment.
+Evaluation for the Community Research Cohort will have three main components: 1) a systematic method for monitoring progress toward specific collectively identified goals, 2) a logic model that outlines relationships between interventions and outcomes, and 3) two sets of continuous feedback loops that will happen both during and after incubation periods.
 The first continuous feedback loop will prioritize the comments and concerns of Community Researchers, and the second will prioritize the feedback of external parties--particularly the feedback of other impacted community members that are not stipend incubator participants.

 Direction and technical assistance for this program are provided by RCRC staff and affiliates.
 RCRC’s investigative staff are experienced research analysts, data analysts, and community organizers.
 All staff members who engage in research and data collection also maintain the following certifications: